 How to Store

-- Refrigerator- Store leftover butternut squash in an airtight container in the refrigerator for 3-5 days.
+Leftover sautéed butternut squash can be stored in an airtight container in the refrigerator for 3-5 days.

-- Freezer- For longer storage, freeze leftover butternut squash in a freezer-safe container for up to 3 months.
+For longer storage, freeze it in a freezer-safe container for up to 3 months.
+Thaw overnight in the refrigerator before reheating in a skillet or the microwave.

 Let's Connect!